1985 World Snooker Championship: Legacy

 On his return to Northern Ireland, Taylor received a victory parade in a Land Rover across his home town of Coalisland in front of 10,000 people.
 He was loaned mayoral robes on the day of the parade, and was accompanied by his wife and three children.
 He later signed a five-year contract with promoter Barry Hearn as his manager.
 Media covering the tournament called Steve Davis a "bad loser" for his silence and one-word responses to questions from David Vine at a press conference after the event.
 The press conference was later used as the basis for a Spitting Image skit on Davis.
 Taylor's victory is the most-viewed sporting event in the United Kingdom to date, and remains the most-viewed BBC2 program of all time.

 The tournament final was recreated and redistributed by the BBC in various forms.
 Four months later, in August 1985, BBC Video released a highlights video of the 1985 final which was one of the biggest selling videos of 1985.
 At the 2010 World Snooker Championship, to celebrate the 25th anniversary, Taylor and Davis replayed the final frame with commentary by John Virgo.
 The frame was played as an exhibition, with both players attempting to re-create the shots on the final black ball.
 The 1985 championship was examined in the BBC documentary, When Snooker Ruled the World, with particular emphasis on the final.
 Another one-hour BBC documentary on the final, Davis v Taylor: The '85 Black Ball Final, which featured interviews with Taylor's friends and family in Northern Ireland, was presented by Colin Murray.

 During the 2015 World Snooker Championship, Davis presented Celebrity Black Ball Final on the BBC in which celebrities played the final two shots of the match; guests included Rebecca Adlington, Joey Essex, Russell Watson, Richard Osman and Josh Widdicombe.
 A 2017 BBC poll found the final to be the Crucible's "most memorable" moment, with the match receiving more than half the votes.
 Ronnie O'Sullivan's 1997 maximum break finished second.
 Davis also lost the following year's final, this time to Joe Johnson, but won another three world titles, in 1987, 1988 and 1989.
 Taylor never reached the final again, falling to the "Crucible curse" at the 1986 championship with a first-round loss to Mike Hallett.

+Taylor's distinctive glasses worn during the tournament were designed specifically for him by Jack Karnehm.
+Many commentators commented that they looked like upside-down ladies' glasses, however after Taylor's win the style exploded in popularity amongst snooker players.
+Due to the tournament's popularity the glasses have been called 'one of the most distinctive pieces of eyewear in sporting history.'